michalroots/michalroots.github.io/_pages/cards.md

 Case study: **[Microsolidarity Card Deck](https://microsolidarity.cc/cards){:target="_blank"}** – 47 playable cards guiding you through missions designed to weave social fabric.

-- Create high quality artefacts, such as books, handbooks, guides, etc. in record time with your team.
+- **Create high quality artefacts, such as books, handbooks, guides, etc. in record time with your team.**

 Case study: **[How To Semi-Nomad](/semi-nomad){:target="_blank"}** – a 200-page illustrated book created with cards by a group of 14 people in 55 hours with zero AI use.

-- Host immersive experiences creating playful interactions
+- **Host immersive experiences creating playful interactions**

 Case study: **[Wild Cards](https://wildcards.gg/#wildcards){:target="_blank"}** – 44 cards designed to create fun and connection in any context – from a productive business meeting all the way to exciting date night.

-ADD LINK URL TO WILDCARDS

 ## Let's Build Your Deck